kaushiksk/mini-c-compiler/Project-4/README.md

 ### FEATURES
- - Nackward compatibility with Semantic Analyser from Project-3
+ - Backward compatibility with Semantic Analyser from Project-3
  - Code generation for arithmetic expressions
  - Backpatching for `if-else` statements and `nested if-else`
  - Backpatching for `while` and `for` loops